open-turo/action-setup-tools/README.md

-# action-setup-tools
+# `open-turo/action-setup-tools`

+## Description

+GitHub Action that installs and provisions supported tools for workflow steps in self-hosted runners.
+This relies on the agent having supported tooling installed.

 <!-- TODO: Add back badges here when they're not all broken -->

-Provisions supported tools for workflow steps in self-hosted runners.
-This relies on the agent having supported tooling installed.
 This action works with the following tooling:

 -   [goenv](https://github.com/syndbg/goenv)
 -   [nodenv](https://github.com/nodenv/nodenv)